atbcb/usab-uswds/_pages/about/eeo-deia/pas-policy.md

 This Personal Assistant Services Policy is effective upon signature by the Director of Administration and the Executive Director, and remains in effect until rescinded, superseded, or reissued.

 India Thomas \
-Acting Director of Administration
+Acting Director of Administration \
 / s / &nbsp; Date: 2/22/24

 Sachin Pavithran \
 Executive Director \
 / s / &nbsp; Date: 2/16/24

-## 7. REVISION HISTORY
+## 7. Revision History

 The “Revision History” table below should be used to capture revisions or updates to this Personal Assistant Services Policy.&nbsp;
 All columns are mandatory.